-Course Objectives: Following successful completion of this course, students will have developed the following skills:
+Course objectives: Following successful completion of this course, students will have developed the following skills:

-- 1. A graduate-level understanding of central concepts in community ecology - 2.
-Ability to read, synthesize and think critically about primary scientific literature - 3.
-Experience with collaborative research in community ecology
+- 1. A graduate-level understanding of central concepts in predator ecology and management, as well as perceptions of predators. - 2.
+Ability to read, synthesize, and think critically about primary scientific literature. - 3.
+Experience with collaborative research in predator ecology and management.